Get a Free Test Now: GET STARTED

 Are they lacking the motivation to improve their performance?

 If the answer to these questions is “yes,” then know your team is not alone.
-According to a survey done by Hubspot, 66% of salespeople are not reaching their quotas.
+Learning how to manage a sales team effectively is crucial, as according to a survey done by Hubspot, 66% of salespeople are not reaching their quotas.
+This presents both a challenge and an opportunity for sales leadership development.

 • They do not like their job and should not be in sales